 As a student of African politics, I love to read about leaders on the continent (I’m a student of US politics too).
 Statements credited to leaders on the continent are my favourite.
 In 2006, during an interview conducted by journalists with Guinéenews, President Lansana Conté (the President of the Republic of Guinea) announced that he intended to stay as President until 2010, while still looking for a successor who “loves the country and will protect it against its enemies.”
-The statement stayed with me as I pondered as to how successful succession can be planned.
+The statement stayed with me as I pondered how successful succession can be planned.
 President Lassana died in 2008 without that successor or putting a succession plan in place.

 A few companies come to mind as I think about great successions.

 - Tim Cook taking over from Steve Jobs as CEO of Apple.